An Introduction to

 MODBUS RTU

-Modicon (now Schneider Electric) originally developed Modbus RTU, an open serial protocol based on the master/slave architecture (now client/server).
+What is Modbus RTU?
+Modicon (now Schneider Electric) originally developed the open serial protocol based on the master/slave architecture (now client/server) called Modbus RTU.
 People widely accept it as a serial-level protocol because of its ease of use and reliability.
 Building Management Systems (BMS) and Industrial Automation Systems (IAS) widely use Modbus RTU.

 Modbus RTU messages are a simple 16-bit structure with a Cyclic-Redundant Checksum.
 The simplicity of these messages ensures reliability.
 Thanks to its simplicity, the basic 16-bit Modbus RTU register structure can pack floating point numbers, tables, ASCII text, queues, and other types of data.